johnchinjew/hangmen/README.md

 - Sanitize before sending session state in BE
 - Use locks to prevent double-guessing, etc
 - Introduce typed Ids for client

-## Completed changes (update Eero about these)

-- Guess word does not need to specify a target
+- A/B later: Guess word does not need to specify a target

 ## Build and run